 Another example of calculating DPO

 Now we have seen the formula for calculating DPO and two examples using this formula.
 DPO is simple to calculate.
-Regardless of its simplicity, DPO is an important metric in Six Sigma, as it is needed to calculate Defects per Million Opportunities.
+Regardless of its simplicity, DPO is an important metric in Six Sigma, as it is needed for calculating DPMO (Defects per Million Opportunities).